Word-level Sign Language Recognition with Multi-stream Neural Networks Focusing on Local Regions and Skeletal Information: Introduction

 The remainder of this paper is organized as follows.
-In Section~\ref{related}, some relevant works in the field of SLR are discussed.
-The proposed framework is detailed in Section~\ref{proposed_method}.
-Section~\ref{experiment} describes the datasets, implementation details, and experimental results.
-Section~\ref{conclusion} concludes the paper.
+In \cref{related}, some relevant studies in the field of SLR are discussed.
+The proposed framework is detailed in \cref{proposed_method}. \cref{experiment} describes the datasets, implementation details, and experimental results. \cref{conclusion} concludes the paper.